Gradimir Crnogorac

 Gradimir Crnogorac (born 14 November 1982) is a Bosnian professional football manager and former player.
 He was most recently the manager of Bosnian Premier League club Sloboda Tuzla.

 International career

-Crnogorac made his debut for Bosnia and Herzegovina in an April 2004 friendly match against Finland and has earned a total of 3 caps, scoring no goals.
+Crnogorac made his debut for Bosnia and Herzegovina in an April 2004 friendly against Finland and earned a total of three caps, scoring no goals.
 His final international game was an October 2004 FIFA World Cup qualification match against Serbia and Montenegro.